nsrau/azure-docs.it-it/articles/data-explorer/connect-odbc.md

 ---
-title: Connettersi ad Azure Esplora dati con ODBC
+title: Connettersi ad Azure Data Explorer con ODBCConnect to Azure Data Explorer with ODBC
-description: Questo articolo illustra come configurare una connessione ODBC (Open Database Connectivity) a Esplora dati di Azure.
+description: In this article, you learn how to set up an Open Database Connectivity (ODBC) connection to Azure Data Explorer.
 author: orspod
 ms.author: orspodek
 ms.reviewer: gabil